 I used to describe myself as a great enthusiast of the Arts in general.
 First I was passionate about drawing from my early age.
 I think, if I wasn’t a full-time magician, I will be an art teacher.

 What has been the best advice you have been given?
 Who gave you the advice?

 I met the Canadian Carl Cloutier, the 1994 F.I.S.M World Champion of Magic in the French Caribbean Islands of Guadeloupe.
 His advice to me was, magic is more than tricks, illusion or props.
 It is about experiencing emotions.
 Make it simple and easy to understand and to follow, he told me.
 If the audience likes you, he said, they will like what you do.

 Thanks to him I learned that magic is a human connection not just tricking people or confusing them.
 Magic is the art of entertainment.

 Not everyone can handle the power that comes with being a magician and an illusionist.
 What are the negatives of being in control as you perform your tricks?

 Magic is an Art, to get to a high level requires years and years of sacrifice and practice.
-For me a great magician must be prepared and perfectly organised before the performance.
-However, there is a flip side of magic coin, things cannot go 100% as planned.
-We are human, or as Jean Eugene Robert Houdin put it, “a magician is an actor playing the part of magician”.
+For me, a great magician must be prepared and perfectly organized before the performance.
+However, there is a flip side of the magic coin, things cannot go 100% as planned.
+We are human, or as Jean Eugene Robert Houdin put it, “a magician is an actor playing the part of a magician”.

 Many tricks can be easily imitated by others in the profession.
 How do you maintain interest and innovation in your profession?